 Using a Visa Agency

 Although applying for a tourist visa is generally quite straightforward, those that feel overwhelmed at the thought of the inevitable bureaucracy should consider using a visa agency.
-Agencies take the stress out of the visa process by doing all of the running around for you (at a charge).
-They are especially useful in exceptional circumstances - for example, if you need a visa in a rush, if you're travelling to more than one country, or if you're organising visas for a large group.
+Agencies take the stress out of the visa process by doing all of the runnings around for you (at a charge).
+They are especially useful in exceptional circumstances - for example, if you need a visa in a rush, if you're traveling to more than one country, or if you're organizing visas for a large group.

 Any Other Kind of Visa